JunyiJ/find_political_donors_junyi/README.md

 # Prerequisites

 Python 2 or 3.
 No extra packages are needed.
-(In practice, if the input data is too large, it is better to use numpy to handle large input and lists)

 # How to use